Horace Mann Educators (NYSE:HMN) Issues Q2 2022 Earnings Guidance

-Horace Mann Educators (NYSE:HMN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of -$0.20–$0.10 for the period, compared to the consensus EPS estimate of $0.75.
+Horace Mann Educators (NYSE:HMN – Get Rating) updated its second quarter 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of -$0.20–$0.10 for the period, compared to the consensus earnings per share estimate of $0.75.
 The company issued revenue guidance of -.
 Horace Mann Educators also updated its FY 2022 guidance to $2.10-$2.30 EPS.

 Horace Mann Educators Announces Dividend

-In other Horace Mann Educators news, Director Thomas A. Bradley bought 5,000 shares of the stock in a transaction on Wednesday, May 11th.
-The stock was purchased at an average price of $37.96 per share, with a total value of $189,800.00.
-Following the completion of the purchase, the director now owns 7,500 shares in the company, valued at $284,700.
-The purchase was disclosed in a filing with the SEC, which is accessible through this link.
-Insiders own 3.20% of the company’s stock.
+In other news, Director Thomas A. Bradley acquired 5,000 shares of the firm’s stock in a transaction dated Wednesday, May 11th.
+The shares were bought at an average price of $37.96 per share, with a total value of $189,800.00.
+Following the acquisition, the director now owns 7,500 shares of the company’s stock, valued at $284,700.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+3.20% of the stock is currently owned by company insiders.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Citigroup Inc. boosted its holdings in Horace Mann Educators by 9.7% in the first quarter.
-Citigroup Inc. now owns 35,896 shares of the insurance provider’s stock valued at $1,502,000 after acquiring an additional 3,173 shares during the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS boosted its holdings in Horace Mann Educators by 13.8% in the first quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 35,685 shares of the insurance provider’s stock valued at $1,493,000 after acquiring an additional 4,328 shares during the last quarter.
-MetLife Investment Management LLC boosted its holdings in Horace Mann Educators by 60.9% in the first quarter.
-MetLife Investment Management LLC now owns 21,887 shares of the insurance provider’s stock valued at $916,000 after acquiring an additional 8,283 shares during the last quarter.
-Fuller & Thaler Asset Management Inc. bought a new stake in Horace Mann Educators in the first quarter valued at approximately $560,000.
-Finally, First Republic Investment Management Inc. boosted its holdings in Horace Mann Educators by 15.7% in the first quarter.
-First Republic Investment Management Inc. now owns 13,397 shares of the insurance provider’s stock valued at $560,000 after acquiring an additional 1,822 shares during the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Captrust Financial Advisors lifted its position in Horace Mann Educators by 37.9% during the 1st quarter.
+Captrust Financial Advisors now owns 3,882 shares of the insurance provider’s stock valued at $162,000 after purchasing an additional 1,066 shares during the period.
+APG Asset Management N.V. bought a new stake in shares of Horace Mann Educators during the first quarter worth $211,000.
+Eaton Vance Management raised its stake in shares of Horace Mann Educators by 50.2% in the 1st quarter.
+Eaton Vance Management now owns 5,781 shares of the insurance provider’s stock valued at $242,000 after purchasing an additional 1,932 shares during the period.
+Keeley Teton Advisors LLC bought a new position in shares of Horace Mann Educators during the first quarter worth about $251,000.
+Finally, Guggenheim Capital LLC bought a new stake in shares of Horace Mann Educators in the first quarter worth $314,000.

 Horace Mann Educators Corporation, together with its subsidiaries, operates as an insurance holding company in the United States.
 It operates in three segments: Property & Casualty, Life & Retirement, and Supplemental & Group Benefits.
 The company underwrites and markets personal lines of property and casualty insurance, including personal lines auto and property insurance products; supplemental insurance products, which include cancer, heart, hospital, supplemental disability, and accident coverages; retirement products, such as tax-qualified fixed and variable annuities; and life insurance products comprising whole life and term, as well as indexed universal life insurance products.